Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 Network address translation and non-routable IP addresses

 NAT is a technique to connect multiple non-routable IPs in a network to a single public IP before communicating with the internet.
 While every device has its own private, non-routable IP, it still needs a public IP to transfer the information onto the internet.
-A device sends a request to NAT, which issues a public IP and transmits data to the internet.
+A device sends a request to NAT, which, managed by a NAT firewall, issues a public IP and transmits data to the internet.
 When the internet responds, NAT sends the information back to the device by reversing the process and ensuring seamless communication.

 NAT is a crucial screw in the networking machine, providing your home or office network devices with a single public IP and easing the communication processes with the internet.